 - eToro: Best app for free stock and ETF investing. eToro offers zero-commission stock and ETF trades, a well-rounded mobile platform, one-click copy trading, and many years of market experience.

-- XTB: Best app for active trading with leverage (CFDs) and best technology.
+- XTB: Best app for active trading and best technology.
 XTB’s mobile platform stands out as the top choice for seasoned traders with industry-leading technology and access to over 1,500 CFDs at your fingertips.

 - DEGIRO: Best app for long-term investing.
 Dutch DEGIRO impresses with market-leading discount fees on equity investments, access to 30 international exchanges, and free monthly ETF trades.